Are you planning a trip to Missouri? Want to go to a water park in Branson MO? How about White Water in Branson MO? (Silver Dollar City's water park)

-We did it 4-5 times and the climb back up didn’t bother us too much!
+We did it 4-5 times and then climbing back up didn't bother us too much!

 Everyone in our family reunion group loved this ride.
 What is unique about it is that you stand at the top of the ride and the floor disappears.
 You are dropped down into a slide.

-Personally, this was not my favorite ride because it hurts my back…I am just getting old.
+Personally, this was not my favorite ride at White Water in Branson because it hurts my back…I am just getting old.
 And my husband had a great time with no complaints.
 Kids love it!

 Kalani Tower Mat Racers is perfect when you have a larger group that is competitive.
 Our family reunion crew loved racing each other.

-The towers were a hit with our teenagers in our group.
-They said it hurt but they kept going back from more.
+The towers were a hit with the teenagers in our group.
+They said it hurt but they kept going back for more.

-This is a classic tube ride that twist and turns.
+This is a classic tube ride that twists and turns.
 This ride is fun and will be one of your favorites!

-Pipeline Plunge is more intense than the Wakiki Wave.
-It is faster and twist a little more.
-At the end of this ride you will be splashed maybe even emerged in water.
+Pipeline Plunge is more intense than the Waikiki Wave.
+It is faster and twists a little more.
+At the end of this ride, you will be splashed maybe even emerged in water.

 I think this is a legit question.
-There are so many fun activities in Branson, more than anyone could possible do in one trip.
-Trying to narrow down what you want to add on your itinerary is important.
+There are so many fun activities in Branson, more than anyone could possibly do in one trip.
+Trying to narrow down what you want to add to your itinerary is important.

-For us White Water made sence because we went during a pandemic and there were not a lot of open attractions.
+For us, White Water Branson made sense because we went during a pandemic and there were not a lot of open attractions.
 We were excited that Silver Dollar City was open and so was the water park.
-It just made sence to do both.
+It just made sense to do both.

 We also had a big group which made White Water Branson perfect!
 There is something fun for everyone.
 The kids loved splitting off with their cousins and enjoying the park.
 The adults could relax by the pool or jump on the rides.